 You risk having the pool operator raise the fees after they’ve attracted enough stake, or having the pool simply shut down because it’s not profitable.
 You don’t want to constantly have to check if the pool is still at 0% fee and still running, and risk staking to a dead pool or suddenly paying a much higher fee.

 Pools with 0% fee are furthermore not incentivised to perform their best.
 The operator only makes money from the first block each epoch, and he then has no incentive to keep the pools performing well.
 There is no reason for him to make sure the rewards are at the absolute max, since it means extra costs for him, but no extra income.
 A pool with 1% fee has a great incentive to make sure the pools are always at their very max performance, and is willing to invest in it.

-There are a v1 and a v2 of each of these tickers.
+There are a v1, v2 and v3 of each of these tickers.